 A few things jump out from this table.

 Memory bandwidth is the inference bottleneck.
 For LLM inference, the speed at which you can read model weights from memory matters more than raw FLOPS.
-The H200's 4.8 TB/s bandwidth is why it outperforms the H100 on inference despite having identical compute — it can feed the tensor cores faster.
+The H200's 4.8 TB/s bandwidth is why it outperforms the H100 on inference despite having identical compute; it can feed the tensor cores faster.
 The B200 doubles that again to 8 TB/s.
+Teams making this choice should read our GPU cost optimization playbook for detailed TCO analysis.

 VRAM determines what you can run.
 The H200's 141 GB lets you run 70B parameter models in FP16 on a single GPU.
 The A100 at 80 GB requires quantization or multi-GPU setups for the same model.
 The B200's 192 GB opens the door to running 100B+ models without sharding.

 The L40S is the sleeper pick for inference.
-Its 1,466 FP8 TFLOPS through the Transformer Engine makes it surprisingly competitive for inference workloads that can use FP8 precision — at a fraction of the cost of an H100.
+Its 1,466 FP8 TFLOPS (Ada Lovelace FP8 Tensor Cores) makes it surprisingly competitive for inference workloads that can use FP8 precision, at a fraction of the cost of an H100.

 Pricing Across Providers: The Real Numbers